 20. Use a Stopwatch or Timer

-Google has also a stopwatch tool.
-Just search for ‘stopwatch‘ in Google and you can use it.
+Google also has a stopwatch tool.
+Just search for ‘stopwatch‘ in Google and you can use it.google stopwatch and timer

 21. Timer

 If you need a timer, you can quickly launch a timer on your mobile or web browser while using Google.
 Just search for ‘timer‘, and you’ll have a 5-minute timer.
-You can customize the timer duration by using [length of time] timer
+You can customize the timer duration by using [length of time] timer.
+Examples:

 22. Convert Any Units Quickly

-Google’s unit converter is a handy tool that can be used to convert between various units of measurement.
-It can be accessed from the Google search bar by typing in ‘unit converter‘ followed by the desired conversion.
-For example, to convert between inches and centimeters, one would type ‘unit converter inches to centimeters’.
+You can access Google’s unit converter from the Google search bar by typing in ‘unit converter‘ followed by the desired conversion.
+You can use it to convert between various units of measurement.
+For example, to convert inches to centimeters, you would type ‘unit converter inches to centimeters’.
 The converter will then provide the appropriate conversion factor and allow the user to enter the desired value.
 Once the value is entered, the converted result will appear.

-The Google unit converter can be used to convert between a variety of different units, including length, mass, area, currency, power, pressure, digital storage, energy, volume, fuel economy, data transfer rate, weight, time, speed, temperature, and more.
+The Google unit converter can be used to convert between units, including length, mass, area, currency, power, pressure, digital storage, energy, volume, fuel economy, data transfer rate, weight, time, speed, temperature, and more.

 23. Tip Calculator

-If you’re like most people, you probably don’t give much thought to how you calculate tips.
-Maybe you just round up to the nearest dollar, or maybe you use a basic percentage calculator on your phone.
-But if you want to be a little more precise (or if you’re trying to impress your date), Google has a handy tip calculator built right into its search engine.
+Google can also help calculate tips with its Tip Calculator tool.
+Most people just round up to the nearest dollar or use a basic percentage calculator on their phone.
+However, if you want to be more precise, Google has a handy tip calculator built into its search engine.

-Just type ‘tip calculator‘ into the search bar, and the first result will be a simple calculator that lets you specify the bill amount, tip percentage, and the number of people splitting the bill.
+Type ‘tip calculator‘ into the search bar, and the first result will be a simple calculator that lets you specify the bill amount, tip percentage, and the number of people splitting the bill.
 You can also adjust the currency for international travelers.
-So next time you’re out to dinner and someone asks “Who’s got the calculator?” just pull out your phone and say “I do.”

 24. Find Sunrise and Sunset Times